conventional-changelog/commitlint/README.md

 # Add hook
 npx husky add .husky/commit-msg 'npx --no -- commitlint --edit "$1"'
+# Sometimes above command doesn't work in some command interpreters
+# You can try other commands below to write npx --no -- commitlint --edit $1
+# in the commit-msg file.
+npx husky add .husky/commit-msg \"npx --no -- commitlint --edit '$1'\"
+# or
+npx husky add .husky/commit-msg "npx --no -- commitlint --edit $1"

 # or
 yarn husky add .husky/commit-msg 'yarn commitlint --edit $1'
 ```